Every Great Venture

 Can I customize the Startup Package based on my specific needs?

 Absolutely.
 While the Startup Package covers a broad range of essential services, we understand that every startup has unique needs.
 We're happy to discuss and tailor our package to include any additional services your business may require, ensuring that you receive the most relevant and effective legal support.
 This includes add on services such as trademark registration, or setting up an employee stock option plan.
-Of course, we will provide a quote, and wait for your confirmation, before billing.
+Of course, we will always provide a quote, get your confirmation, before billing.

 How long does it take to complete the services included?